Surfshark vs ExpressVPN: which VPN is better?

 Disney+ | ✅ | ✅ |

-Youtube | ✅ | ✅ |
+YouTube | ✅ | ✅ |

 Any popular streaming site is easily accessible with both Surfshark and ExpressVPN.
 Additionally, both VPN providers support streaming on all of their servers.

-Both Surfshark and ExpressVPN offer this feature (just keep in mind that ExpressVPN calls it MediaStreamer).
-We tested both services and discovered that they work perfectly and there were no issues in trying to access Netflix or any other streaming platform on the smart TV.
+SmartDNS is a really useful feature when you want to watch blocked content on devices that don’t support VPN connections.
+This includes smart TVs and gaming consoles.
+Both Surfshark and ExpressVPN offer this feature (ExpressVPN calls it MediaStreamer).
+We tested both services and discovered that they work perfectly for accessing Netflix or any other streaming platform on the smart TV.

 Plans and pricing

-Even with a quick look, it’s clear that Surfshark is the more budget-friendly choice compared to ExpressVPN subscription plans.
+Surfshark is the more budget-friendly choice compared to ExpressVPN subscription plans.

-Both providers offer a variety of different plans and the longest-term subscription is always the cheapest, and here Surfshark is much cheaper in the long run.
+Both providers offer a variety of different plans, and the longest-term subscription is always the cheapest, and here Surfshark is much cheaper in the long run.

 Additionally, you can try both providers with a risk-free 30-day money-back guarantee to see which is the best for you.